Train hard and win easily; it’s time to prepare for the new season.

-Train hard and win easy, its time to ready yourself for the new season.
-In just a few weeks summer will be a distant memory and mums across the country will be in their winter woollies pitch side cheering on their little people.
-Apologies in advance for the next generalisation … men will be heading out to train on muddy pitches and leaving their boots by the front door until the following training session.
+Summer will be a distant memory in just a few weeks, and mums across the country will be in their winter woollies, pitchside cheering on their little people.
+Apologies in advance for the following generalisation: men will be heading out to train on muddy pitches and leaving their boots by the front door until the following training session.

 The point we are making is that the new season of sport is fast approaching.
 While training hard is one way of achieving success on the field, this is only possible if you look after that body of yours.
 Aches, pains and niggles should never be ignored and early intervention key to recovery and to prevent further injury.